-Web-based software, in a nutshell, is software that you access through a web browser such as Internet Explorer, Chrome, Firefox, or Safari.
+Web-based software is what you access through a web browser such as Internet Explorer, Chrome, Firefox, or Safari.
 The software is housed on a server that displays the information through a native web environment as if you were browsing a web page.
 When using the software, all of the standard items that a browser has such as the back and forward buttons, bookmarks, browser preferences, zoom, etc. are all still available.

-With a web-based fleet and asset management system, users don’t have to download, install, maintain or update any type of software.
-As long as the computer, notebook, tablet or phone has an Internet connection and web browser, the user is able to log into the software by going to a particular web address or IP address.
-Some of the modern systems (including Collective Data’s) are also built to be responsive web applications that make them easy to use on smaller devices.
+With a web-based asset management system, users don’t have to download, install, maintain or update any type of software.
+As long as the computer, notebook, tablet or phone has an Internet connection and web browser, the user is able to log in by going to a particular web address or IP address.
+Some of the modern systems (including Collective Data) are also built to be responsive web applications that make them easy to use on smaller devices.

-Web-based software gives users the freedom to work from anywhere.
-No matter if you’re working from an airport terminal, the comfort of your own home, or a rugged tablet-PC in the shop or parts room, you can access and review information in real-time.
+This gives users the freedom to work from anywhere.
+No matter if you’re working remotely from an airport terminal, the comfort of your own home, or a rugged tablet-PC in the shop or parts room, you can access and review information in real-time.

-- Software is owned by the customer but the system is hosted by the vendor
+- Owned by the customer but the system is hosted by the vendor

-In this scenario, the customer pays for the web-based software solution and owns a perpetual licenses to use it.
+In this scenario, the customer pays for the web-based solution and owns a perpetual license to use it.
 The system is installed on their internal network server and is configured to allow for access to the software through a specific location and port.

 A few reasons an organization would go this route:

 - Lower cost of ownership over time